flybirdcl/flybirdcl.github.io/README.md

 We then used the frameworks [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) to create an LSTM (a type of RNN) in python to be trained on the preprocessed data.
 Specifically, the code defined a multi-step LSTM model using Keras and TensorFlow where it looked back and used data from 48 hours before to predict data 24 hours into the future.

 The code was helped with [this tutorial](https://machinelearningmastery.com/return-sequences-and-return-states-for-lstms-in-keras/).
 We also partially utilized how data is preprocessed through [this blog](https://blog.paperspace.com/weather-forecast-using-ltsm-networks/).
 However we added upon the data analysis as it only made only a singular prediction rather than multiple predictions that we do in our code.
+We made it a multi-setp model rather than a single step from the model that we referenced.
+Our model predicts a sequence of points in the future whereas our reference only predicts a single future point.

 ## Related Works